 Why should you bet on futures?

 There are some great reasons to participate in futures betting.
 Like the stock market, you want to place a futures bet on a team when they are low on the totem pole and least likely to win.
 Winning a futures bet on an unlikely team will yield a higher payout.
-So if you’re looking for a chance to try your luck with potential long-term outcomes, futures betting could be a good option for you.
+If you’re looking for a chance to try your luck with potential long-term outcomes, futures betting could be a good option for you.

 Another important point to mention is since the potential yield is high in futures betting, you can spread your bet out.
 This means you can bet on multiple teams and still profit if one of your teams wins.
 It’s a way of hedging your bets and protecting your investments.